 Qualified Residential Treatment Programs (QRTP) (Sec.
-201):
+50741):

-- A Qualified Residential Treatment Programs (QRTP), is defined as a program that: - O Has a trauma-informed treatment model designed to address the needs, and clinical needs as appropriate, of children with serious emotional or behavioral disorders or disturbances, and can implement the necessary treatment identified in the child's assessment.
-(See the section below for more information on the assessment.) - Has registered or licensed nursing staff and other licensed clinical staff who can provide care, who are on-site during business hours, and available 24 hours and 7 days a week. - Facilitates family participation in child's treatment program (if in child's best interest) - Facilitates family outreach, documents how this outreach is made, and maintains contact information for any known biological family and fictive kin of the child. - Documents how the child's family is integrated into the child's treatment, including postdischarge, and how sibling connections are maintained. - Provides discharge planning and family-based aftercare supports for at least 6 months postdischarge. - The program is licensed and nationally accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), the Council on Accreditation, or others approved by the Secretary.
+- A Qualified Residential Treatment Programs (QRTP), is defined as a program that: - Has a trauma-informed treatment model designed to address the needs, and clinical needs as appropriate, of children with serious emotional or behavioral disorders or disturbances, and can implement the necessary treatment identified in the child's assessment.
+(See the section below for more information on the assessment.) - Has registered or licensed nursing staff and other licensed clinical staff who can provide care, who are on-site consistent with the treatment model, and available 24 hours and 7 days a week.
+The QRTP does not need to have a direct employee/employer relationship with required nursing and behavioral staff. - Facilitates family participation in child's treatment program (if in child's best interest) - Facilitates family outreach, documents how this outreach is made, and maintains contact information for any known biological family and fictive kin of the child. - Documents how the child's family is integrated into the child's treatment, including postdischarge, and how sibling connections are maintained. - Provides discharge planning and family-based aftercare supports for at least 6 months postdischarge. - The program is licensed and nationally accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), the Council on Accreditation, or others approved by the Secretary.

 Assessment to Determine Appropriateness of Placement in a QRTP (Sec.
-202):
+50742):